Chapter Three: First Blood

 It figured Elizabeth would leave out the part about herself being killed when she told them about her dream vision.
 Tim frowned as he continued to flip through the stack of papers of the first file.
 She was headstrong, independent and often determined to handle things herself.
 He could understand it, sort of.
 He was certainty guilty of it himself.
 But she opened up to him and that had to mean something.
 Right?

 “Tim, do you know why Elizabeth would give you case files about several ritual killings?”
-Dick questioned as he turned another page before pulling a picture closer to study it.
+Dick asked as he turned another page, before pulling a picture closer to study it.
 “And how did she get her hands on these?
 They’re not the originals, looks more like a scanned copy.
 They make an interesting read. “

 “They’re all unsolved cases.”
 Damian added as he flipped through his own folder.
 “Each case seemed to be spaced about five to ten years apart with the same apparent attackers.
 A group called the Hunters of Twilight.
 They were on father’s list of groups older than grandfather’s guild.”